1920's Architecture

 Reinforced concrete techniques were developed to the point that precast concrete panels were used in house and church construction as well as commercial buildings.
 In fact complete houses were built that resembled weatherboard houses in appearance.
 Reinforced concrete was also used extensively in bridge building.

-A popular style of housing that began in the previous decade and carried over into the twenties was the Bungalow, often referred to worldwide as the California Bungalow.
+A popular style of housing that began in the previous decade and carried over with improvements into the twenties was the Bungalow, often referred to worldwide as the California Bungalow.

 Twenties homes are sought after today by renovators and restorers who want to update the beautiful character homes with modern fittings and furnishings.